-Roses, chrysanthemums and nasturtiums, which they'll eat both head and leaves of, are also popular.
+Chrysanthemums and nasturtiums, which they'll eat both head and leaves of, are also popular.

 Their tastes change during the course of the year and they'll always go for the younger plants if they can - but petals are a target at any stage.

 The only problem you're likely to have is trying to keep your chickens away from them.
-As well as eating the petals, they love nothing more than to use the pots for dust bathing in and will dig out the plants to make way.
+As well as eating the petals, they love nothing more than to use the pots for dust bathing and will dig out the plants to make way.